-The introduction of a two-semester survey of classical and modern physics, focusing on the motion of solids and fluids as governed by Newton's Law, the conservation laws of energy, momentum, and angular momentum.
-Other topics include mechanics of solids and fluids, heat, wave motion, electricity, magnetism and modern physics.
+The introduction of a two-semester survey of classical physics, focusing upon the motion of solids and fluids as governed by Newton's Laws, the conservation laws of energy, momentum, and angular motion.

 Prerequisite: MA 161 or equivalent.

 PY 152.
 Physics II.
 Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4